Noodles (film)

-Noodles is a 2023 Indian Tamil-language thriller film written and directed by Madhankumar Dakshinamoorthy and produced by Pragna Arun Prakesh.
-The film features Harish Uthaman, Sheela Rajkumar, Madhankumar Dakshinamoorthy, Thirunavukkarasu, Aazhiya Senthilkumar, and Vasant Marimuthu.
+Noodles is a 2023 Indian Tamil-language thriller film written and directed by Madhankumar Dhakshinamoorthy and produced by Pragna Arun Prakesh.
+The film features Harish Uthaman, Sheela Rajkumar, Madhankumar Dhakshinamoorthy, Thirunavukkarasu, Aazhiya Senthilkumar, and Vasant Marimuthu.
 The same director remade the film in Telugu as Show Time (2025).

 Plot

 A joyous moment in the neighborhood goes awry on a chance confrontation and doubles up the protagonist's woes in a freak accident.
 Noodles is a drama filled with suspense, thrill, humor, and loads of entertainment for the family.